 Acne is a condition that almost everyone will face at some point or another.
 More than 30 million Americans experience the condition every single year.
 When acne occurs, finding treatment quickly is the one and only thing on the minds of those who are suffering, and with good reason.
 The condition can be quite embarrassing and causes an array of problems in many different areas of life.

 While most people can treat acne with the use of an over-the-counter medication, some people find their skin condition to be so severe or so stubborn that the average product will not work.
 These people must visit a dermatologist to get the skin relief they are seeking.

 A visit to a dermatologist is a simple visit.
 He will evaluate the condition and determine which treatment is best.
 The treatment is determined by your previous endeavors to treat acne as well as the severity of the condition.
 Take a look at some of the most common prescription acne treatment choices.
-Read this exposed acne treatment review to get more guidelines on how to eliminate acne.
+Read this exposed acne treatment review to know why it is considered as one of the best acne treatments.

 This medication is commonly given to patients whom have severe acne who have been unable to find success using other types of treatments.
 It is very dangerous for most people, with a slew of side effects that can occur.
 There are black box labels on the medication, and women of child bearing age must agree to take birth control pills and not become pregnant before, during or within a selected time frame after taking the medication.
 Your doctor will carefully monitor you should this medication be selected.

 Differin is one of the newest acne treatment medications on the market.
 It is available in a gel and lotion form and should be applied to the affected area up to two times per day (or per doctor recommendations.)
 Commonly those with mild to moderate acne can use the product without worry, although there are possible side effects which include redness in the area, burning, tingling and more.